-in which the thermal pressure $p_i^{\text{g}}$ of the $i$-th fluid includes the thermal pressure of the free electrons produced when the $i$-th fluid undergoes ionization.
+where the thermal pressure, $p_i^{\text{g}}$, of the $i$-th fluid includes the thermal pressure of the free electrons produced when the $i$-th fluid underwent ionization.
 For example, in various pure-hydrogen ion-neutral two-fluid models \citep{Laguna2016,PopescuBraileanu2019,Wojcik2020,PopescuBraileanu_2023}, the equations of state of neutral and ionized hydrogen are, respectively,

 and